NCPH Book Award

 (These four criterion receive equal weight in the book award committee’s discussions.)

-Please send a copy of the book and a cover sheet, along with a brief curriculum vitae or resume for each author/editor, to each of the Book Award Committee members and one to the NCPH executive office at:
+Please send a copy of the book and a cover sheet (click for form), along with a brief curriculum vitae or resume for each author/editor, to each of the Book Award Committee members (click link for addresses) and one to the NCPH executive office at:

 NCPH Book Award 2019